soniquentin/INF473X-The-Hacking-Xperience/Sigma_challenge/README.md

 ## Run commands

 In root login, run `./syn_flooding IP_ADDRESS PORT` where `IP_ADDRESS` and `PORT` are the ip address and the port you want to flood.
+To use the multithreading version, run `./syn_flooding_multi IP_ADDRESS PORT NB_THREAD` with an additional argument `NB_THREAD` which is simply the number of threads.

 ## Introduction